seanmodd/next12/README.md

   - [ ] License Plate and state estimator...
   - [ ] Before we show the price of the vehicle, request for mobile number or email address and we must store that data internally and get notified of it internally!

+<summary><b>Create Popup</b></summary>

+- [ ] For visitors who have been on website for over 5 seconds as guest, create a dialog popup to retrieve email for new announcements and more

+<summary><b>Create the Inbox Page for Users Who Have Signed In</b></summary>

+- [ ] On "/dashboard/mail/all" complete the look and functionality to allow users to send messages back and forth with Admin (us)

 <summary><b>Fully Featured Authentication Flow</b></summary>

 - [ ] Create registration